Monsters, Inc. (franchise): Monsters, Inc. Mike & Sulley to the Rescue!

 Monsters, Inc. Mike & Sulley to the Rescue! is a dark ride attraction in Hollywood Land at Disney California Adventure at the Disneyland Resort in Anaheim, California.
 It opened on January 22, 2006 and replaced the Superstar Limo dark ride.
-It is scheduled to close in early 2026 to make way for an Avatar–themed land.
+It was originally scheduled to close in early 2026 to make way for an Avatar–themed land.
+However, in February 2026, it was announced that the closing date was delayed to 2027.